anoff/blog/_posts/drafts/2019-01-XY-book-google-schmidt.md

 As mentioned before there are a lot of management aspects covered in this book that did not make it into my personal notes.
 I might have to read those up again at some point.
 One deduction that stuck with me is about processes in an innovative environment:

 1. `"If everything seems under control, you're just not going fast enough."` ([Mario Andretti](https://en.wikipedia.org/wiki/Mario_Andretti), Race car driver)
-    - In this context: If you do not experience any problems you are not innovation as fast as you could
+    - In this context: If you do not experience any problems you are not innovating as much as you could
 1. **Processes are slower than reality**
     - YES, YES, YES
 1. Chaos is the normal not an exception
     - In an innovative environment what you consider realistic might change any day
 1. Order and processes can not be enforced
     - Even in innovative environments you need to establish some _rules_
-    - These rules need to be decided and implemented by everyone involved from top management to worker
+    - These rules need to be decided and implemented by everyone involved from top management to junior employee
     - To have this open discussion and decision making you need to have a culture of **openness, transparency, meritocracy and honesty**

 ## Recruiting